Ula (dance)

-The ula (dance) is an ancient Tongan group dance, already reported by early European navigators like captain Cook.
+The ula (dance) is an ancient Tongan group dance, already reported by early European navigators like Captain Cook.
 It is also known as fahaʻi-ula (split dance), which may be degenerated to fahaʻiula.
-Traditionally it is performed after an ʻotuhaka.
+Traditionally, it is performed after an ʻotuhaka.
 It is still danced nowadays, although less popular than its descendant the tauʻolunga.
+It used to be more popular before the arrival of Christianity and was the main dance, danced by women before the tau'olunga replaced it.
+The dance used to be fast paced, involved movement in the hips, legs, feet and upper body.
+However with the arrival of Christianity, the royal family completely altered the dance.
+Now the movements are more stiff and conservative.